raspberry-jam-jar/advisor-dog-tail/USAGE.md

 | DJANGO_DEFAULT_FROM_EMAIL | The default sender for transactional emails |

-### OAuth Setup
-1. Visit the project in your web browser: http://localhost:8000/
-2. Login with an admin user.
-3. Register a new application via the OAuth application endpoint: http://localhost:8000/api/v1/auth/oauth/applications/

 ## Other Tasks
 ### Build Docker
 This is required after every dependency change.